TOPIC : ERA-NET Cofund action for climate action, environment, resource efficiency and raw materials

 The project results are expected to contribute to:

-- effective trans-national, pan-European research networking and synergies among national/regional and EU research programmes in the areas addressed;
+- effective trans-national, pan-European research networking, exchange of good practices, synergy, coordination and coherence among national/regional and EU research programmes in the areas addressed;

 It is expected that this topic will continue in 2020.Cross-cutting Priorities: